markosyiakoumis/meetiade/README.md

 Host, participate and explore!

 > [!IMPORTANT]
-> Meetiade is a university project, currently under heavy development, and shound not considered as a stable product.
+> Meetiade is a university project, currently under heavy development, and shound not be considered as a stable product.

 ## Installation
 ### Manual